thezerobit/sml_life/README.md

 being short: around 50 lines, like Haskell, Python, Clojure.
 Common Lisp seems like a much stabler target than all the various Scheme versions and implementation quirks.

+JavaScript is a terrible language for doing math.
+I had to write a modulo function that imitates the way modulus works in every other language so far and I had to do a weird hack to get integer division working.
+It's unnerving doing integer math with real numbers.
+The language is fairly verbose.
+I expected V8 to perform similarly to PyPy but the results were disappointing.
+However, it's probably because of the math hackery in the inner-most loops that's slowing it down.

 TODO: